-Even as you meet regularly with your mentor, understand that a mentor is not a business partner.
-Avoid putting undue obligations on your mentor in making day-to-day business decisions.
+Even as you meet regularly with your mentor, understand that person is not a business partner.
+Avoid putting undue obligations on your guidance counselor in making day-to-day business decisions.
 If you need an increased level of support your mentor cannot provide, consult your mentor on whether you need a business partner.

 MileIQ’s blog does not constitute professional tax advice.
 You should contact your own tax professional to discuss your situation.